poinck/lampe/README.md

 # Readme: lampe

 **lampe (-bash):**
-Interactive bash-script to control your Philips Hue lights connected to the bridge.
+bash-script to control your Philips Hue lights in interactive, oneshot or blind mode.

 ![lampe](/lampe.png)